CarmineOptions/konoha/docs/src/treasury.md

 # Treasury Documentation

 This documentation explains how to use and customize the `Treasury` component in your smart contract.
-The `Treasury` component is designed to manage liquidity, handle token transfers, and interact with an Automated Market Maker (AMM) on the StarkNet platform.
+The Treasury contract in Konoha manages liquidity, handles token transfers, and interacts with AMMs on Starknet.
+It's an independent contract that works with various governance solutions like multisigs, Ekubo, and SnapshotX.

 ## Overview

 The `Treasury` component includes functions for:
 - Sending tokens to an address
-- Updating the AMM address
 - Providing liquidity to the Carmine AMM
 - Withdrawing liquidity from the Carmine AMM
 - Retrieving the current AMM address